Islandora-Collaboration-Group/ISLE/docs/05_maintainer_docs/maintainer_build_guide.md

 Ensure that all components, connections etc are working, otherwise troubleshoot as required, making the appropriate fixes to the associated Dockerfiles, pushing changes to the ISLE project git repository and then REPEATING this entire build and push process.

-Always test prior and post to ensure there are no issues pushed to endusers.
+Always test prior and post to ensure there are no issues pushed to end users.